 Number of Digits

-Trade statistics are organized using various numerical coding systems.
 The longer the string of digits, the greater the degree of specificity of the commodity.
-One or two digit numbers represent greatly aggregated data for broad categories of commodities.
-Seven or ten digit numbers represent fairly specific commodities.
+One or two digit strings represent greatly aggregated data for broad categories of commodities.
+Seven or ten digit strings represent fairly specific commodities.

 Systems in Use